Arvindprksh/arvindprksh.github.io/_posts/Languages/Python/2017-04-05-Tutorial_Of_Numpy.md

   - [matplotlib for graph with python](https://matplotlib.org/index.html)

-  if you continue to python more, I recommend you some library of python, numpy, scipy, matplolib
+  if you continue to python more, I recommend you some library of python, numpy, scipy, matplolib.

-  For designs of this page
+  For designs of this page,

   - [Stackedit](https://stackedit.io/editor)